fiji-flo/gtmpl-rust/README.md

 ---

 [gtmpl-rust] provides the [Golang text/template] system for Rust.
-This enables seamless intergration of Rust application into the world of devops tools around [kubernetes], [docker] and whatnot.
+This enables seamless integration of Rust application into the world of devops tools around [kubernetes], [docker] and whatnot.

 ## Getting Started